 Skip to main content

-Good on you for getting back on track
+Good on you for wanting to get back on track

-One way to get back on track after a slip-up or relapse is to be really clear about your reasons for stopping smoking.
+One way to get back on track is to be really clear about your reasons for wanting to quit and use these as reminders to help you stay quit.

-It might seem obvious, but if you find the one key reason for stopping smoking, that thing that really tugs at your heart, it can make the difference during the tough times.
+It might seem obvious, but if you find the one key reason for stopping, that thing that really tugs at your heart, it can make the difference during the tough times.

-• On one side write down what you like about smoking.
+2. On one side write down what you like about smoking or vaping.
 Are there any good things about it?

-• On the other side, list what the bad things are about smoking.
-You might consider health, kids, money or just the fact that you feel hassled by smoking.
+3. On the other side, list what the bad things are about smoking or vaping.
+You might consider health, kids, pets, money or the fact that you feel addicted to it, or hassled by it.
 Everyone, of course, has their own personal reasons.
 The more specific you can be the better.

-• Circle the one reason to quit that REALLY hits you.
-Is there any way you can turn that reason into a visual cue like a photo for the wallet?
+5. Circle the one reason to quit that REALLY hits you.
+Is there any way you can turn that reason into a visual cue like a photo on your phone?

 Some more questions to consider:

-• Do you have future goals that could be impacted by continuing to smoke?
+• Do you have future goals that could be impacted by continuing to smoke or vape – they could be related to fitness, a job, money, or health, for example?

-• Are there any other ways you can get what you need without smokes?
-If time-out is important to you, can you get your time out in a different way?
-How do non-smokers take time out?
+• Are there other ways you can get what you need without smoking or vaping?
+If time-out is important to you, can you get your time-out in a different way?
+How do people who don’t smoke or vape take time out?

-• On a scale of 0 to 10, how important it is for you to stop smoking?
+• On a scale of 0 to 10, how important it is for you to quit?
 (A score of 0 means not important, and 10 means extremely important).
 What’s your number?
 Why is it not zero?
 What could you change to make it higher?

 Motivation